VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 ___

 + **<ins>Heavy Hand</ins>:**
-Tank buster dealing <span class="phys">physical damage</span>.
+Tank buster on the main target dealing <span class="phys">physical damage</span>.

 ___

 + **<ins>Intemperence </ins>:**
-Each player will recieve a <span class="speDebuff">Hot Spell</span> or <span class="speDebuff">Cold Spell</span> debuff, increasing the damage received from Fire and Ice spells and  respectively.
+Each player will recieve a <span class="speDebuff">Hot Spell</span> or <span class="speDebuff">Cold Spell</span> debuff lasting 15 seconds, increasing the damage received from Fire and Ice spells  respectively.
 While this debuff is up, getting hit by a Fire attack will give <span class="speDebuff">Hot Spell</span> and <span class="speDebuff">Cold Spell</span> if hit by an Ice attack.
+It will also reset the duration to 15 seconds.

 ___

 + **<ins>Intemperate Torment</ins>:**
-*Erichthonios* will divide the arena in 4.
+*Erichthonios* will divide the arena in 4 quadrants.
 Each quadrant will have 3 Fire and/or Ice cubes stacked on top of each other.
 After a few seconds, the bottom cube will start shaking and will shatter, dealing Fire or Ice <span class="magic">magical damage</span> inside its quadrant based on the cube's element.
 If the cube and the player's debuff elements were identical, a <span class="debuff">vunl / Damage Down</span> debuff will be applied.
+The last cube explosion will remove the debuff afterward.
 Each quadrant is separated by black lines.
 Standing inside them when the cubes explode deals lethal damage.

 ___